Panasonic: 2000–2020

 In November 2014, Panasonic announced its partnership with Photon Interactive to create customized and personalized digital signs in stores.

 In January 2015, Panasonic announced it had stopped making TVs in China and plans to liquidate its joint venture in Shandong.

 In March 2015, Panasonic announced plans to buy US satellite communication service provider ITC Global.

 In April 2015, Panasonic announced its new range of products and relaunched its brand in South Africa.
 The company intends to use South Africa as a springboard into Africa, with Nigeria and Egypt as its initial targets.

 In June 2015, Panasonic reached agreements with three Australian energy utilities (Red Energy, Ergon Energy and ActewAGL) to trial its home-based battery storage options.

 In November 2015, Panasonic announced that it set up a new plant in Suzhou, China, through its subsidiary, Panasonic Ecology Systems Co., Ltd, to produce a new type of catalyst-coated diesel particulate filter (DPF) that decomposes matter contained in diesel engine exhaust gas.

 In November 2015, Panasonic starts to retail locally harvested produce from its indoor agriculture facility salads via Veggie Life branding in Singapore, from the first licensed indoor vegetable farm in the country using Panasonic's own technology.

 In February 2016, Panasonic and the City of Denver formed a formal partnership to make Denver the "smartest" city in the US.
 Joseph M. Taylor, chairman and CEO of Panasonic Corp. of America, laid out the plans for the partnership in four key areas: smart housing and small offices, energy and utilities, transportation and city services and smart buildings.

 In 2016, Panasonic debuted a transparent TV.
+The same year, it announced that it will exit the TV business in the US, but after an eight year absence returned to America in 2024 selling televisions again.

 In January 2016, Panasonic bought Bayer's diabetes care business for $1 billion.

 In July 2016, Panasonic unveiled its interest in making acquisitions in the artificial intelligence (AI) and machine learning space.
 According to a source, the company has put aside $US10 million for use in either an acquisition or joint venture.

+In January 2017, Panasonic announced it would shut down its vacuum cleaner manufacturing plant in Danville, Kentucky, by the end of March of that year, and lay off its remaining employees at the plant, as part of a plant to end its North American vacuum cleaner production.

 In August 2018, the company announced, to avoid potential tax issues, Panasonic would move its European headquarters from the UK to Amsterdam in October as Brexit approaches.